VPKSoft/Scintilla.NET.Eto/README.md

 ```

 The version:
 The package versioning is semantic except the fourth number indicates the native Scintilla control.
-E.g. 5320 --> 5.3.2.0.
+E.g. 5320 &rarr; 5.3.2.0.

 Linux, GTK: